KORE: Enhancing Knowledge Injection for Large Multimodal Models via Knowledge-Oriented Controls: Introduction

-Numerous continual learning techniques, such as rehearsal ~\citep{li2017learning,hou2019learning} and parameter regularization~\citep{kirkpatrick2017EWC,li2017lwf}, have been proposed to mitigate catastrophic forgetting.
+Numerous continual learning techniques, such as rehearsal \cite{li2017learning,hou2019learning} and parameter regularization \cite{kirkpatrick2017EWC,li2017lwf}, have been proposed to mitigate catastrophic forgetting.
 However, these methods often fail to balance new knowledge acquisition with prior knowledge retention.
-For example, regularization approaches like EWC~\citep{kirkpatrick2017EWC} may impair adaptation to new data, resulting in irrelevant responses and instruction forgetting (\eg EWC leads to irrelevant answer and instruction forgetting in Figure~\ref{fig:teaser} (a)).
-Drawing inspiration from data augmentation's ability to enhance new knowledge learning~\citep{singhal2022large,Allen_Zhu2024PhysicsLM} and continual learning's capacity to preserve old knowledge~\citep{MCCLOSKEY1989109,ratcliff1990connectionist}, our proposed \method optimizes the balance between injecting new knowledge and preserving old knowledge, enabling accurate adaptation and powerful retention.
+For example, regularization approaches like EWC \cite{kirkpatrick2017EWC} may impair adaptation to new data, resulting in irrelevant responses and instruction forgetting (\eg EWC leads to irrelevant answer and instruction forgetting in Figure~\ref{fig:teaser}).
+Drawing inspiration from data augmentation's ability to enhance new knowledge learning \cite{singhal2022large,Allen_Zhu2024PhysicsLM} and continual learning's capacity to preserve old knowledge \cite{MCCLOSKEY1989109,ratcliff1990connectionist}, our proposed \method optimizes the balance between injecting new knowledge and preserving old knowledge, enabling accurate adaptation and powerful retention.

-Overall, \method is a synergistic method for knowledge-oriented augmentation and constraint.
+Overall, \method is a synergistic method centered around knowledge-oriented controls, implemented through a two-stage optimization process that integrates \aug and \con.
 Unlike general augmentation techniques that produce superficial and discrete data variations, \method automatically augments each piece of knowledge into multi-rounds of dialogue and instruction tasks data.
 This process constructs profound and structured knowledge, which ensures the generalization and internalization of new knowledge and enables the model to flexibly extract and manipulate learned knowledge during inference.
-Simultaneously, \method stores multimodal knowledge in covariance matrix $\mC$ of linear layer activations, assuming $\mC$ effectively captures previous knowledge (Verification in \autoref{sec:con_analysis}).
-We then decompose $\mC$ and extract its null space.
-Original weights are projected into this null space to initialize a adapter for fine-tuning, which ensures a tuning direction that minimally interferes with the previous knowledge, thereby achieving knowledge-driven fine-tuning constraint.
+Simultaneously, \method stores multimodal knowledge in covariance matrix $C$ of linear layer activations, assuming $C$ effectively captures previous knowledge (Verification in \autoref{sec:con_analysis}).
+We then decompose $C$ and extract its null space.
+Original weights are projected into this null space to initialize a adapter for fine-tuning, which ensures a tuning direction that minimally interferes with the previous knowledge.